 purposes, such as

-If multiple Access Token Managers are configured in PingFederate, select the
+If multiple access token managers are configured in PingFederate, select the Send

-Send Audience option to send the URI the user
+Audience option to send the URI the user requested as the

 - Optional: To disable the use of OAuth 2.0 token introspection, clear the Use Token Introspection Endpoint option.